Preventing Rx Drug Overdoses

-This educational video runs 26 minutes 28 seconds.
+This narrated video runs 26 minutes 28 seconds.

 Please adjust the video settings for the highest resolution possible by clicking the gear in the bottom right hand corner of the video and show the video in full screen mode so that the attendees have the best possible presentation experience.